amank08/amank08/README.md

 Front-End Technologies: HTML, CSS

 ## 💻 Projects
-Personal Portfolio Website (Ongoing)
+Personal Website (Ongoing)
-- Designed and developed a personal website to showcase my portfolio, utilizing HTML, CSS, and JavaScript.
+- Designed and developed a personal website to showcase my skills, utilizing HTML, CSS, and JavaScript.
 The site highlights my projects, skills, and experience, providing a user-friendly interface and responsive design for an optimal browsing experience.

 ## 🎯 Goals and Objectives
 Short-Term: I aim to deepen my expertise in machine learning and data science by working on challenging projects and contributing to open-source communities. <br>